Jaseci-Labs/jaseci/docs/docs/getting-started/test-drive.md

 }
 ```

 This FOR loop will run 3 times.
 Printing the values of (x -1) and the value of y.
-The report list adds data to the payload.
+The report list adds data to the payload.The Payload is returned and printed at the end of the program.

-Let's run the program by  oprning the terminal and running:
+Let's run the program by  opening the terminal and running:
 ```
  jsctl jac run class2.jac